Point Beach Nuclear Plant

 Point Beach Nuclear Plant is a nuclear power plant located on Lake Michigan in the town of Two Creeks, Wisconsin, United States.
 The plant was built by Wisconsin Electric Power Company (now We Energies, a subsidiary of Wisconsin Energy Corporation), and previously operated by the Nuclear Management Company.
 The plant is currently owned and operated by NextEra Energy Resources (prior to 2009 – FPL Energy), of Juno Beach, Florida.

 The plant is composed of two, two-loop Westinghouse pressurized water reactors.
-There is also a visitors' center located at the Point Beach plant.
+There is also a visitors' center located just south of the administration building.

 Construction for Unit 1 began in 1966 and it was placed into commercial operation in December 1970.
 Unit 2 was placed into commercial operation in September 1972.
 The plant was built for a total cost of $114.9 million ($844 million, 2023 USD).

-The entire site covers 1,050 acres; approximately 70 acres are used for plant and transmission yard infrastructure and the remaining land used for agriculture.
+The entire site covers 1,050 acres; approximately 70 acres are used for the nuclear power plant and transmission yard infrastructure and the remaining land used for agriculture or solar arrays.